Next -> During the Black Rose.

 Note: The Apocalypse Saga is a single story arc which spans episodes 25 to 39.
 I think it’s wrong to break it into an “Akio arc” and an “Apocalypse arc” because the backbone of the story runs across the break.
 Please do not break the back of the story.
 I’ll be careful to call it “Apocalypse Saga” to reduce confusion.

-• Suppressing Utena’s memory of Anthy in the prince story in episodes 34 and 35.
+Suppressing Utena’s memory of little Anthy in the prince story in episodes 34 and 35.

-• Breaking Utena away from Anthy at the end of episode 36.
+Breaking Utena away from Anthy at the end of episode 36: Her night with Touga plus seeing Anthy with Akio.

 Akio follows a systematic plan to corrupt Utena, initiate the sexual relationship, and consolidate it step by step.
 The earliest step was to meet little Utena in the church and become her prince, giving her stereotypical boyish desires for power and girlish desires for love, and embodying both in the duelist’s ring which is also an engagement ring.
 Later, to gain control over her, Utena’s boyish be-a-prince side must be suppressed and her girlish find-my-prince side brought forward.
 Then he can become her prince and make her his princess, which he defines as making her completely subservient to him.
 It will deactivate Utena’s power of miracles so that he can safely steal it.
 When that is done—or if it fails and he gives up—he will murder her to clear the way for his next plot.

-At each point he works to control Utena’s decisions while convincing her that they are her own decisions.
+At each point he works to control Utena’s decisions; he prepares her mental state, then she is to decide on her own to do what he wants.
 The First Seduction and Second Seduction are closely parallel in structure and symbolism and bristle with Akio’s underhanded psychological tricks.
 In the Routine Date, Utena does make her own decision to be with him, and treats the relationship as “we’re together, this is what we do.”
 By the end, Akio is confident that Utena will become his helpless princess.

 This central thread of the main story is also central to Utena’s allegory.
 Akio represents male domination of women—the patriarchy and its cultural system of control.
 The tools he uses to gain control over Utena are sexual attraction, sex, love, and marriage.
 The three candles episode represents sexual attraction, the First Seduction represents sex, the Second Seduction represents love, and the Routine Date represents engagement to marry.
 These are actions by Akio, but they correspond to Utena’s feelings.
 The order of the actions claims that men put sex before love.
 I take it to be a deliberate use of a stereotype: Part of Akio’s method is to promulgate stereotypes.
 Akio proposes to Utena at the end of the Routine Date, but his timing is poor.
 The first challenge of the final showdown is Akio trying to marry Utena to gain final control over her.
 Under the system of control, marriage grants a man final control over his wife.
 The natural motives of attraction, sex, and love drive women step by step toward marriage.
 Each step is depicted as corrupt and as deepening Utena’s corruption, because Utena says that male control over women is corrupt.

 Anthy and Utena’s prospective lesbian relationship represents their escape from the corrupt male-dominated system.
 The escape is teamwork or helping each other, where neither is dominant.
 To make the escape, Utena cannot play the role of a dominating male prince.
-In a dilemma, she must play the role of a prince to enable Anthy to escape so that they can get together.
+In a dilemma, Anthy loves the patriarchy, and Utena must play the role of a prince to enable Anthy to escape so that they can get together.
 See the final showdown.

 Utena does not represent male homosexual relationships as an escape from the system of male domination.
 When Akio and Touga are together, Akio dominates Touga.
 When Touga and Saionji are together, Touga dominates Saionji, who is marked as female.
 In a tricky case, when Mikage and false Mamiya (played by Anthy) are together, Mamiya subtly controls Mikage.
 Anthy is under orders; in reality, Akio dominates Mikage.